zulip/zulip/docs/development/setup-vagrant.md

-Follow our [Git guide][set-up-git] in order to install Git, set up a GitHub account, create an SSH key to access code on GitHub efficiently, etc.  Be sure to create an ssh key and add it to your GitHub account using
+Follow our [Git guide][set-up-git] in order to install Git, set up a GitHub account, create an SSH key to access code on GitHub efficiently, etc.  Be sure to create an SSH key and add it to your GitHub account using
 [these instructions](https://help.github.com/en/articles/generating-an-ssh-key).